TryEngineering Summer Institute

-This summer we have confirmed a behind the scenes tour of Leonardo Helicopters.
+Last summer we had a behind the scenes tour of Leonardo Helicopters.
 Leonardo builds helicopters for military and commercial operators from a large manufacturing plant in Northeast Philadelphia, one of 4 the company has throughout the globe.
 The helicopters that are built at this plant are used by militaries, governments, and private users all over the world for a variety of missions, including Homeland Security, Fire-Fighting, Emergency Medical Service (Medevac), Search and Rescue, VIP and Corporate transportation.
-Students will see and learn first-hand from Leonardo’s engineers and pilots about how helicopters are designed and built, which will include special behind-the-scenes tours of the manufacturing lines and the pilot training academy.
+Students were able to see and learn first-hand from Leonardo’s engineers and pilots about how helicopters are designed and built, which included special behind-the-scenes tours of the manufacturing lines and the pilot training academy.

 Off-campus field trip: Boeing Ridley Park

-This summer we are planning a behind the scenes tour of the Boeing Ridley Park facility.
+Last summer we experienced a behind the scenes tour of the Boeing Ridley Park facility.
 Boeing is a leading producer of both commercial and military aircraft, and the Ridley Park site is part of the Boeing Defense Vertical Lift Division.
 Boeing Ridley Park is the manufacturing center for the H-47 Chinook aircraft, the V-22 Osprey fuselage and Common Configuration – Readiness and Modernization (CC-RAM), and delivery center for the MH-139 aircraft.
 About 4,500 employees work at this site.
-Students will have an opportunity to tour the production lines for the H-47 and V-22 and will also get to interact and learn from the engineers who are working on these amazing products.
+Students had the opportunity to tour the production lines for the H-47 and V-22 and interact and learn from the engineers who are working on these amazing products.

 Living in the dorms at Rice University gives our summer engineering program students a fun taste of college life.
 The residence hall has common spaces with lots of lounges and common space to enjoy all the amenities.